Houston Gets its Own Drive-In Fashion Show — Top Men's Store Tackles Coronavirus Concerns With Creativity | PaperCity Magazine

 Houston Gets its Own Drive-In Fashion Show — Top Men’s Store Tackles Coronavirus Concerns With Creativity

-Drive-In Movie Theaters Have Nothing on M. PennerBY Shelby Hodge // 06.11.20
+Drive-In Movie Theaters Have Nothing on M PennerBY Shelby Hodge // 06.11.20

 Bill Baldwin Real Men Wear Pink kickoff party at M Penner in an in-store fashion show.
 On Saturday the fashions are in the parking lot.